z0on/AFS-analysis-with-moments/README.md

 - were there changes in population size(s) through time? (models can include up to three "epochs" where population size could change)
 - if there is a split, is there still migration? (during some or all of the epochs)
 - if there is migration, is it symmetrical or asymmetrical?
-- are their parts of the genome that introgress at a dfferent rate? ("islands of differentiation") - this is one way to model non-neutral processes such as spatially varying selection.
+- are their parts of the genome that introgress at a lower rate? ("islands of differentiation") - this is one way to model non-neutral processes such as spatially varying selection.

 So the models differ by:
 - split / no split (`ns` in model name)